paulmelnikow/ObjCMongoDB/README.md

 ## Features

+ -   Simple BSON encoding and decoding, using dictionaries.

- -   BSON encoding and decoding based on NSCoder's keyed coding scheme.
-When necessary, encoding and decoding can be implemented entirely outside the model classes with help from robust delegate interfaces.
+ -   More complex BSON encoding and decoding based on NSCoder's keyed coding scheme.
+When necessary, encoding and decoding can be implemented entirely outside the model classes with the help of robust delegate interfaces.

  -   Built-in support for arrays, dictionaries, embedded objects, strings, numbers, dates, object IDs, and the miscellaneous MongoDB types.